containerbuildsystem/osbs-docs/docs/users.rst

-If the manifest in question is a manifest list and the digests comparison fail, the V2 manifest digests in the manifest list will be compared with the koji build archive metadata digests before OSBS advises rebuilding the parent image.
+If the manifest in question is a manifest list and the digests comparison fail, the V2 manifest digests in the manifest list will be compared with the koji build archive metadata digests.
+In this case, OSBS will only halt the build with an error, advising rebuilding the parent image, if the V2 manifest digests in the manifest list do not match the analogous koji information.
 This behavior can be deactivated through the ``deep_manifest_list_inspection`` option.
 See `config.json`_ for further reference.

+It is also possible to have OSBS only warn about any digest mismatches (instead of halting the build with an error).
+This is done by setting the ``fail_on_digest_mismatch`` option to false in the `config.json`_ file.

 Isolated Builds
 ---------------